T

 park

-• Consider a short boat trip for a different perspective of the city.
+• Consider a short ferry ride for different perspectives.

 • Pack a small picnic to enjoy by the lake.